wiiees/pyling23/exercises/03_strings.md

 **3.24.** Is `in` a keyword or a built-in function?

-**3.25.** Do you expect the following to be equivalent: `not 'p' in 'apple'` and `'p' not in 'apple`?
+**3.25.** Do you expect the following to be equivalent: `not 'p' in 'apple'` and `'p' not in 'apple'`?
 Which one do you find more readable?
 Chances are that your editor gives you a friendly warning when you use the first one.

 **3.26.** Can you predict what is going on here? `1 in '123'` vs. `'1' in '123'` vs. `1 in 123`.
 Verify and explain.